-Nothing remains of Colonial St. Louis on Washington Avenue except a high limestone bluff with an opening to a natural cave that’s been there from time immemorial.
-I haven’t found any references to its usage in Colonial times but one hundred and ten years after the founding of St. Louis, James Eads ran a railroad tunnel through it that’s still in use.
+Nothing remains of Colonial St. Louis on Washington Avenue except a high limestone bluff into which one hundred and ten years after the founding of St. Louis, James Buchanan Eads ran a railroad tunnel .

 What local architects refer to as the canyon of Washington Avenue would be unrecognizable to Jeremiah Connor of County Roscommon, Ireland who laid out the widest street in St. Louis in about 1819, right down the center of his Common Field property, and then deeded it to the community on condition that it be named for President George Washington.*

 An auctioneer by trade, the first sheriff of St. Louis and later its treasurer, Connor** had the foresight to retain ownership of one hundred and fifty feet of land on either side of the road that ran from Fourth Street twenty-one blocks to the west, today Jefferson Avenue.

 He envisioned businesses springing up all along this thoroughfare and over the centuries, the prosperity of downtown St. Louis (or not) could pretty much be read in the street scape of Washington Avenue.
 So many of the city’s historic and architectural landmarks would be erected on what had been Jeremiah Connor’s property – James Eads’ triple arched bridge, Hellmuth, Obata & Kassebaum’s Convention Center (shown above), Isaac Taylor’s monumental warehouse for L & M and the south end of Bob Cassilly’s City Museum to name a few.